Do you instantly hit the “ignore” button when you see a “special” client’s name come up on caller ID?

 One day, your prospect is pumped about Pinterest.
 The next, she’s talking about adding new blog content.
 The following week, she’s changed her strategy entirely and feels it’s time for a redesign.
 In the meantime, you find yourself sending multiple proposals and spending hours chatting about your prospect’s “cool idea.”

-On the positive side, these prospects are extremely excited about the SEO and marketing opportunities.
+On the positive side, these prospects are incredibly excited about the SEO and marketing opportunities.
 On the negative side, they often want to implement them all.
 Right now.
 And then change their minds.

-What other SEO client types would you add to the list?
+What other SEO writing client types would you add to the list?